GovindG06/Tax-Receipts-Data-Analysis/README.md

     cd Tax-Receipts-Data-Analysis
     ```

-2. Install the required Python dependencies:
+2. Set up your Python environment and install any necessary libraries (based on the notebook’s usage).

+3. Open and run the Jupyter notebook named **Data Science Project.ipynb** to explore the data analysis:
     ```bash
-    pip install -r requirements.txt
+    jupyter notebook "Data Science Project.ipynb"
     ```

-3. Open and run the Jupyter notebooks to explore the data analysis:
-    ```bash
-    jupyter notebook
-    ```

-4. Open the Power BI `.pbix` file (found in the repository) to view the interactive dashboard.
+4. Open the Power BI report file named **Power BI Report.pbix** to view the interactive dashboard.

 ## 📧 Contact